danielgaskell/scc/doc/s_widget.md

 # Desktop widgets

+**The features described below are currently only available in development builds of SCC.**

 When "SymbOS extensions" are active, SymbOS allows the user to add "widgets" to their desktop (right-click > New > Widget).
 These are essentially normal SymbOS applications, but with certain specific behaviors expected by SymbOS.

 Source code for a minimal example widget (`widget.c`) can be found in the `sample` directory.